-Many people will bring with them signs, floor markings, and other visual tools when performing genchi genbutsu.
+Many people will bring with their signs, floor markings, and other visual tools when performing genchi genbutsu.
 Using these visual cues can make the next genchi genbutsu more productive because they will provide some guidance.
 Labeling areas where there is a concern, putting floor signs where specific tasks are done, and any other type of visual communication can be very helpful.

 Some facilities even bring a portable industrial label printer along with them to create labels that can be used in the future.
 This is a simple way to make the process of going and seeing even more effective.

 Choosing the right tools for making visual improvements based on what is found during genchi genbutsu is very important.
-When done correctly, the act of “going and seeing” can improve safety, reduce waste, and generally help the facility to run more efficiently.
+When done correctly, the act of "going and seeing" can improve safety, reduce waste, and generally help the facility run more efficiently.

 Observing is Essential

 It is important to remember that genchi genbutsu is not just a walkthrough of the shop floor.
-It requires that the person going and seeing actually takes the time to really observe everything that is going on.
+It requires that the person going and seeing takes the time to really observe everything that is going on.